 Dave's other work incudes 'crime fantasy'.
 A Sorcerer Slain, featuring the Personal Inquisitor Lowmar Dashiel, was published as an e-Book in August 2011, and a sequel, Inquisitor Royal, followed in 2012.
 The Amazon Kindle top 20 crime collection, Dark and Deep: Ten Coffee Break Crime Stories, was published in the same year.

 Dave moved to Hemel Hempstead when he married his wife, Chris, and the couple now live in a small village in Buckinghamshire where they are involved in a number of local activities.
 Dave is a former school governor, an occasional campaigner on local issues, and has been Master of Ceremonies at village fetes.
-He is an active member of the BeaconLit literary festival committee and chaired its highly successful debut in 2013.
+He is a founder of the BeaconLit literary festival that takes place annually in Ivinghoe, Buckinghamshire.

 His other interests include travel, watching his beloved football team, Queen’s Park Rangers, working his allotment, playing guitar, local theatre (including writing the script and songs for, and directing 'Mary!
 A Nativity Musical'), listening to music, cinema, theatre and walking in the Chilterns.